bbc/vc2_conformance/docs/source/user_guide/encoder_testing.rst

 .. tip::

-    When viewing pictures using the ``ffplay`` commands suggested by :ref:`vc2-picture-explain` you may sometimes find it helpful to use a very low frame rate or playback the sequence in a loop.
+    When viewing pictures using the ``ffplay`` commands suggested by :ref:`vc2-picture-explain` you might sometimes find it helpful to use a very low frame rate or playback the sequence in a loop.

     To reduce the frame rate such that each frame is shown for 5 seconds, replace the value after ``-framerate`` with ``1/5``.